 All of the genuine Apple iPhone 11 devices will always have their screen/display at the same sizes, without any inch/centimetre in plus or minus.

-To re-cap this: the authentic items will always have the same dimensions for their display and for the case, whereas in some cases, the fake phones have their case badly proportioned, either covering too much or too little of the phone.
+Sometimes, fake phones have their case badly proportioned, either covering too much or too little of the phone.

 Remember what we previously discussed about the iOS being impossible to replicate, and how the fake iPhones are basically Android devices?

 If so, then you are going to probably laugh at this step.

 This only happens only to low-quality fakes of the iPhone 11.